 In 2012, there was a sequel, Return of the Killer Shrews.

 There also was a 2016 parody, Attack of the Killer Shrews.
-There has been occasional confusion between this title and the 1959 The killer Shrews (no “Attack of”).
+There has been occasional confusion between this one and the 1959 The killer Shrews (no “Attack of”).

 - Real Name: Sorex Soricidæ.